Approved by the Committee for Sustainability on July 9, 2024

 Policy

-The American Society of Civil Engineers (ASCE) recommends owners, both public and private, incorporate sustainability principles and practices in the development of infrastructure projects.
+The American Society of Civil Engineers (ASCE) urges owners, both public and private, to adopt and utilize ASCE/Committee on Sustainability (COS) Standard 73-23: Standard Practice for Sustainable Infrastructure, to incorporate sustainability principles and practices in the development, execution, operation and maintenance (O&M), closure and post-closure of infrastructure projects.
+Owners are also encouraged to utilize the Institute for Sustainable Infrastructure (ISI) Envision® Sustainable Infrastructure Framework, and the ASCE Technical Report: Sustainable Procurement for Infrastructure for additional information and support in developing their sustainable infrastructure projects.
 ASCE supports the continued education and outreach to owners on the positive impacts and importance of sustainable infrastructure projects.

 Issue

-While engineers have a key role in planning, designing, building, and ensuring a sustainable future, project owners must provide leadership in initiation and development of sustainable and resilient projects.
+While engineers have a crucial key role in planning, designing, building, operations, and management to secure a sustainable future, project owners must provide leadership in the initiation, development, execution, and O&M of sustainable and resilient projects.
 This leadership begins at project conception to ensure funding options consider the life-cycle cost of the proposed project and its alternatives.

 Rationale